RobbyCowell/site/src/dispatches/002-the-setup.md

 ```
 npm install --save-dev css-loader mini-css-extract-plugin
 ```
 Note, we're using the `mini-css-extract-plugin` to support Svelte's component-scoped styling.
-You can read more about this approach over on their [GitHub](https://github.com/sveltejs/svelte-loader#extracting-css).
+You can read more about this approach over on their
+<a href="https://github.com/sveltejs/svelte-loader#extracting-css" target="_blank" rel="noopener noreferrer">GitHub</a>.

 ### Set-up project structure
 Now we're initialized, let's put the directory structure together, it looks like this: